textX/textX/docs/grammar.rst

 * **Zero or more assignment** (:code:`*=`) - LHS attribute will be a :code:`list`.
-This assignment will match RHS as long as match succeeds and each matched object will append to the attribute.
+This assignment will match RHS as long as match succeeds and each matched object will be appended to the attribute.
 If no match succeeds attribute will be an empty list.

   Examples::